|Alma Mater:||Arizona '93|

 There was no better fit for the University of Maryland women's basketball program than head coach Brenda Frese.
 The 2002 Associated Press (AP) National Coach of the Year arrived in College Park with great expectations and has not disappointed.
-Reviving a once-prominent women's basketball program back to the national stage, her high work rate and positive attitude has resulted in 11-straight top-15 recruiting classes, two Final Fours, two conference titles and a National Championship in 2006.
+Reviving a once-prominent women's basketball program back to the national stage, her high work rate and positive attitude has resulted in 13 top-15 recruiting classes, three Final Fours, nine conference titles and a National Championship in 2006.
 Frese has balanced that strong work ethic with a fun and family-friendly environment, also becoming a wife and a mother of twin boys, giving birth to them in the midst of one of the most successful seasons in the program's history.
 With the birth of her twins in February of 2008, she becomes one of only six coaches to win a national championship and be a parent.

 "This has been an incredible journey and winning the national championship in 2006 was just the beginning," Frese said.
 "My coaching staff and I had the belief we could win a national championship here at Maryland.
 With all the administrative support, the first-class facilities - we knew we could build something great.
 We did not set any timetables, but what we have achieved so far ... it's beyond expectations."

 Former Athletics Director Deborah A. Yow courted the 2002 AP National Coach of the Year because of Frese's reputation for making amazing turnarounds and her relentless work ethic in recruiting.
-Described as dynamic, overachieving, determined and enthusiastic, the 43-year old coach is one of college basketball's rising stars.
+Described as dynamic, overachieving, determined and enthusiastic, the 47-year old coach is one of college basketball's stars.
 Standing atop the podium in Boston in 2006, Frese became the fifth-youngest coach (age 35) in NCAA history to win a national title and only the ninth to win in her first trip to the Final Four.

 Frese has built the team's success around recruiting, hard work and a positive atmosphere.
 The instant she arrived on campus, she determinedly worked the recruiting trails in an effort to reclaim the elite status Maryland once had in the 1980s.
 Success came quickly and early.
-Before she even coached a game in the newly-constructed Comcast Center, she received commitments from a pair of high school All-Americans, including Shay Doron, who went on to become a three-time All-ACC pick and a Women's National Basketball Association (WNBA) Draft selection.
-In all, 25 high school All-Americans have donned a Maryland uniform under Frese's reign.
+Before she even coached a game in the newly-constructed XFINITY Center, she received commitments from a pair of high school All-Americans, including Shay Doron, who went on to become a three-time All-ACC pick and a Women's National Basketball Association (WNBA) Draft selection.
+In all, 30 high school All-Americans have donned a Maryland uniform under Frese's reign.